Human Motion Transfer with 3D Constraints and Detail Enhancement: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{T}{he} problem of video-based human motion transfer is an interesting but challenging research problem.
-Given two monocular video clips, one for a source subject and the other for a target subject, the goal of this problem is to transfer the motion from the source person to the target, while maintaining the target person's appearance.
+\IEEEPARstart{V}{ideo}-based human motion transfer is an interesting but challenging research problem.
+Given two monocular video clips, one for a source subject and the other for a target subject, the goal of this problem is to synthesize a video by transferring the motion from the source person to the target, while maintaining the target person's appearance.
 Specifically, in the synthesized video, the subject should have the same motion as the source person, and the same appearance as the target person (including human clothes and background).
-To achieve this, it is essential to produce high-quality image-to-image translation of frames, while ensuring temporal coherence.
+Note this problem might also be seen as an appearance transfer problem if viewed from a single frame perspective.
+However, since from a holistic perspective, the goal is to transfer the motion from the source image domain to the target, we define this task as motion transfer.
+To achieve this, it is essential to produce high-quality image-to-image translation of individual frames, while ensuring temporal coherence.

 The difficulty of this problem is how to effectively decouple and recombine the posture information and appearance information of the source and target characters.
-Based on generative adversarial networks (GANs), a powerful tool for high-quality image-to-image translation, Chan \etal~\cite{chan18:every_dance_now} proposed to first learn a mapping from a 2D pose to a subject image from the target video, and then use the pose of the source subject as the input to the learned mapping for video synthesis.
+Based on generative adversarial networks (GANs), a powerful tool for high-quality image-to-image translation, Chan \etal~\cite{chan18:every_dance_now} proposed to first learn a mapping from a 2D pose to a subject image from a target video, and then use the pose of a source subject as the input to the learned mapping for video synthesis.
 However, due to the difference between the source and target poses, this approach often results in noticeable artifacts, especially for the self-occlusion of body parts.